Libido and Sexual Health in Menopause

 Where to start the conversation

 Most of the providers we cover have a stated posture on female testosterone.
-Midi, Alloy, and Winona all prescribe it in defined clinical contexts.
+Midi and Alloy prescribe it in defined clinical contexts.
+Winona does notprescribe testosterone — it offers DHEA, a hormone precursor, instead; see our full breakdown of what Winona prescribes and why.
 Hers and Pandia do not currently include testosterone in their standard formulary.
 The patient who specifically wants this conversation should look for a practice whose materials are explicit about it; see the provider comparison.

 What we will not promise